Offshore renewable energy

 Ministry of Business, Innovation and Employment’s role

-Regulatory settings for offshore renewable energy are expected to be in place in 2024.
+Regulatory settings for offshore renewable energy are expected to be in place by 2024.
 The framework will set out how interested parties can explore and develop renewable energy resources in our territorial waters and Exclusive Economic Zone.

-The Ministry of Business, Innovation and Employment is progressing work on developing a regulatory framework for offshore renewable energy.
+The Ministry of Business, Innovation and Employment (MBIE) is progressing work on developing a regulatory framework for offshore renewable energy.
 This will include identifying regulatory gaps and options for balancing impacts on other values, rights, and interests in the marine area.

 MBIE is engaging regularly with those who have expressed an interest in developing offshore renewable projects in order to understand the potential opportunities and challenges a regulatory framework may have to address.

 Potential offshore renewable projects are likely to be affected by a range of existing regulatory regimes, including those under the Resource Management Act, Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act, the Marine Mammals Protection Act, and Electricity Industry Act.

 It will be important to consider how developments can be balanced with other uses of the marine space, as well as mitigating any potential environmental effects.
 MBIE will also look to draw on experiences in international jurisdictions where offshore renewable regulatory frameworks have already been established.